CZ-NIC/knot/doc/running.rst

 bootstrap zones over AXFR and thus avoid any manual zone operations.
-In contrast to AXFR, when the incremental transfer finishes, it stores the differences in the journal file and doesn't update the zone file immediately but after :ref:`template_zonefile-sync` period elapses.
+In contrast to AXFR, when the incremental transfer finishes, it stores the differences in the journal file and doesn't update the zone file immediately but after :ref:`zone_zonefile-sync` period elapses.

 .. _Running a master server: